Monday, November 18, 2024

 "We are very proud of Bidenomics."

-Swing state voters saw Kamala Harris's endorsement of Biden's economic policies many, many times in Trump's campaign ads.
+Swing state voters saw Kamala Harris's endorsement of Joe Biden's economic policies many, many times in Trump's campaign ads.
 The clip was not only cringeworthy in retrospect.
 Harris seemed to be cringe laughing at the time, as if to say: "Okay, we know there is no systematic economic philosophy called Bidenomics but we are having some goofy fun with this."

 In the wake of the 2024 election, one rare point of universal agreement among political analysts was that voters were not proud of Bidenomics.
 Hearing that inflation motivated Trump support, political analysts once again discovered that: "It's the economy, stupid."
 Post-election commentators asserted that pre-election commentators had overstated Trump's existential threat to democracy.
 Some took Trump's electoral gains across demographic groups as proof that his appeal lay in promises to fix the economy rather than in nativist rhetoric or authoritarian ambitions.